alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 Yes **it IS a big deal**

-Here is _the least worst_ approach I think it works while addressing all of these concerns:
+Here is _the least bad_ approach I think it works while addressing all of these concerns:

 ### Source code configuration